BioKIC/symbiota-docs/content/col_obs/_index.en.md

 This guide will describe how collectors of data and/or specimens can add records to a Symbiota portal's Personal Observations Profile collection.
 Editors of Personal Observation Profiles need not be affiliated with any particular institution or collection represented in the portal.

 {{< notice note >}}
 By managing collection data in a Symbiota portal, collectors can take advantage of the Symbiota portal's data entry form (including dropdown lists and conversion tools), georeferencing tools, and label printing features.
+Furthermore, this workflow saves collections time and energy because they do not need to re-transcribe data.
 {{</ notice >}}

 Most Symbiota portals have a central collection profile generally referred to as the "personal observation profile".
 It is sometimes called the "general research observations" profile or "specimens being processed" profile.
 For example, see SEINet's "General Research Observations" [collection here](https://swbiodiversity.org/seinet/collections/misc/collprofiles.php?collid=102).
 This collection profile is shared among all users who have been sponsored as editors of this collection profile; however, ***users may only edit records that they have entered into this profile.*** Records in this profile are publicly viewable once they are entered, but they may only be edited by the user who added them.